Universal structure of measurement-induced information in many-body ground states: MIE in systems

-On the other-hand, measurement in the Bell basis has the effect of ``teleporting'' singlets between $A/B$ and $M$ into Bell-pairs in $A \cup B$, leaving local Bell-pairs in $M$.
+On the other-hand, measurement in the Bell basis thus has the effect of ``teleporting'' singlets between $A/B$ and $M$ into Bell-pairs in $A \cup B$, leaving local Bell-pairs in $M$.
+We denote the number of Bell pairs connecting regions $A$ and $B$ by $n_{A,B}$.
+Then the MII for Bell-basis measurements of the random singlet state is proportional to the number of Bell pairs added to $A,B$ by measurement: $\mathrm{MII}_{\rm Bell} = 2\log2(n_{AB,M}-n_{A,B})$.
 Specifically we consider the Bell measurements on nearest-neighbor spin pairs in a measurement region containing an even number of spins.
 For the simplest case, i.e. the un-measured regions $A$ and $B$ only contain single sites.
 In this case: $n_{AB, M}$ has to be $1$ since all other sites are paired after Bell measurements and no existing pair can be eliminated.
 In result, $\mathrm{MIE}_{\rm Bell}=\log2$ and $\lim_{L\rightarrow\infty}\mathrm{MII}_{\rm Bell}=2\log2$.
 The similar long range behavior is expected for odd number of $\vert A\vert$ and $\vert B\vert$ (for random singlets, we have assumed total system size is even), which is numerically verified in Fig.~\ref{fig:RS_MIE}(a).
 However, for the cases $A$ and $B$ containing even number of site, there is no guarantee for the formation of long-range Bell pairs.
 Instead, measurements can either teleport an $A/M$ singlet into an $A/B$ singlet contributing to MII, or they might teleport the $A/M$ singlet into a local singlet with both spins in $A$, which does not contribute to MII.
 The ratio of these two possibilities depends in a complicated fashion on the disorder configuration and geometry of the regions, but nevertheless yields a universal scaling form.
 To investigate it, we perform a numerical calculation using the strong-disorder renormalization group method.
+We start from a random Heisenbeg Hamiltonain and apply Ma–Dasgupta rule for the renormalization of the strongest bond until obtaining a random-singlet ground state.
+Subsequently, we perform Bell measurements on nearest-neighboring pairs which effectively rearrange the Bell pairs.
 The results shown in Fig.~\ref{fig:RS_MIE}(b) demonstrate for even number of $\vert A\vert$ and $\vert B\vert$ the $\mathrm{MII}_{\rm Bell}(A, B)$ features a power-law decaying $\sim r^{-0.34}$.